0xRoqeeb/writeups/sau/sau.md

 curl --location 'http://10.10.11.224:55555/api/baskets/{name}' --data '{"forward_url": "http://127.0.0.1:80/","proxy_response": false,"insecure_tls": false,"expand_path": true,"capacity": 250}'
 ```

-but i'll be doing it directly from the web application, to do that we navigate to out basket page and click on the settings icon top right
+but i'll be doing it directly from the web application, to do that we navigate to our baskets page and click on the settings icon top right
 ![2023-07-25_08-51](https://github.com/0xRoqeeb/writeups/assets/49154037/d181f742-6a23-4fa0-84e5-889fb4bf1c7f)

 on the configuration page we set the fields as follows